amHACKS/sahay/README.md

   implementation 'com.facebook.android:facebook-android-sdk:[5,6)'
   implementation 'com.facebook.android:facebook-share:[5,6)'
   ```
-### WorkFlow of our Application :
-- A user logs in or registers through the app using email or Facebook
-- Next user uploads personal details.
-- Here we ensure a proper photo is uploaded using Firebase's ML-Kit
-- Next they go to dashboard where they can help someone or seek help
-- A help seeker has the option to give details about what he wants
-- A helper has the option to help someone based on the location provided by the help-seeker
-- Google Maps was used for this purpose

 ### Firebase by Google ###
 - Using Firebase for saving details was very easy and it was awesome.
 Here's a snippet